-Also, in the case of river in a water, there may come a critical mass, where there does start to be an opportunity cost of taking water from a river.
+Also, in the case of a river in a water, there may come a critical mass, where there does start to be an opportunity cost of taking water from a river.
 With a low population, the water is renewable.
-But, a high population density city may mean more water is taken from river than can be replenished.
+But, a high population density city may mean more water is taken from the river than can be replenished.
 Therefore, at certain population densities, it loses its status as free – because there starts to be an opportunity cost.

-Is Statistics a free good?
+Is statistics a free good?

 Is the creation of economic statistics a free good?
 You could argue that economic statistics can easily be produced with little effort.
-However, I would argue there is an opportunity cost to create high quality economic statistics.
+However, I would argue there is an opportunity cost to create high-quality economic statistics.
 You need to spend time and have a certain knowledge to be able to present them.
 The ONS will spend considerable time and effort in collecting statistics and displaying them. e.g. UK economy 2011

 You could argue the internet has made finding and using economic statistics much easier.
 A quick google search gives you information very quickly.
 There is little opportunity cost involved in finding it and it is available to everyone with internet access.
 However, to find exactly what you want may take much longer.
-Certainly the internet has made information more of a free good.
+Certainly, the internet has made information more of a free good.
 But, there is still room for debate.